Ayanokoji4328/CodeAlpha_Car-Price-Prediction-with-Machine-Learning/README.md

 # 🚗 Car Price Prediction with Machine Learning

-This project was developed as part of the **CodeAlpha Data Science Internship**, focused on using regression models to predict the selling price of a used car based on its features.
+This project focuses on using regression models to predict the selling price of a used car based on its features.

 ---